 That DWJ was able to convey so much with so little and on more than one level is why she is a brilliant writer.

 She based Fire and Hemlock, in part, on the myth of Cupid and Psyche.
 In that story, Cupid sets out to avenge the goddess Athena against perceived offenses by Pysche.
 But Cupid is accidentally pierced by his own arrow and falls in love with Psyche.
-Psyche grows to love him in return, but does not know his true identity, because he is trying to protect them both from Athena.
-Against his instructions, she sets out to unmask him.
+Psyche grows to love him in return, but she does not know her lover’s true identity, because he is hiding it in an attempt to protect them both from Athena.
+Against his instructions, Psyche sets out to unmask him.
 When she does, she loses him.

 It is from the scene at the Middleton Fair, just before Polly loses him, that we know Tom (who is nearly blind and goes to work with a bow) has been pierced by his own arrow.

-Heading into their final confrontation with Fairy Queen, armed with her understanding of how Janet saved Tam Lin, Polly is still thinking she needs to hold onto Tom to save him.
+Heading into their final confrontation with the Fairy Queen, armed with her understanding of how Janet saved Tam Lin, Polly is still thinking she needs to hold onto Tom to save him.
 Tom understands what Polly does not, yet: Polly never needed to put actual physical arms around Tom.
-She already was holding on, had been since she was ten.
+She was already holding on, had been since she was ten, not with arms but with her imagination.
 It was when she tried to turn it into a literal embrace, when she (like Psyche before her) insisted on unmasking her beloved, that Tom (like Cupid) was forced to push her away.

 “Now, Morton, this is what I say.
 I shall give both of you a chance.
 Tom can use anything which is truly his.
 You can use the exact equivalent.”